-Today is a full day covering 80km but if you prefer not to do that, you can shorten it by taking the train from Namur to Dinant, which reduces the day by 30km.
-The 80 km challenge takes you to the banks of the Meuse where you will pass the town of Wépion, famous for its strawberries before exploring the Gardens of Annevoie.
+Today is a full day covering 80km.
+If you prefer not to do that, you can shorten your ride by taking the train from Namur to Dinant which will reduce the day by 30km.
+The 80 km challenge takes you to the banks of the Meuse where you will pass the town of Wépion, famous for its strawberries, before exploring the Gardens of Annevoie.
 Stop at a Dinant cafe for lunch before reaching the gorgeous Chateau Freyr.
 You will then follow the former railway from Hastière to Mariembourg before entering into France.
 From there you will cycle onto Haybes.

 Today you will ride all day on the Voie Verte Trans-Ardennes, along the Meuse River.
-One of the nicest stops today is the quaint town of Monthermé where you can enjoy a rest from your cycling, before heading onto Charleville-Mézières,
+One of the nicest stops today is the quaint town of Monthermé where you can enjoy a rest from your cycling before heading onto Charleville-Mézières,

-Today is your last day on the bike and you will head back from Monschau to the Vennbahn rail trail.
-We recommend a visit to KornelimÃ¼nster and then after a long descent you will reach Aachen, once the centre of Charlemagne’s empire.
+Today is your last day on the bike.
+To begin the day you will head from Monschau back onto the Vennbahn rail trail.
+We recommend a visit to Kornelimünster before descending down into Aachen, once the centre of Charlemagne’s empire.
 From Aachen, you will cross back into Holland and the Dutch town of Kerkrade.
-You will get a train from here back to Maastricht where you can relax having ridden through 5 countries on your holiday.
+From here, you will get a train back to Maastricht where you can relax having ridden through 5 countries on your holiday.